thegooddocsproject/templates/base-template/about-base-template.md

 The base template guides you through the steps to create a functional template that can be reused, adhered to, and followed consistently throughout.

-Do not use the base template to arrive at the document type you need, use the other content in this repository for that purpose.
-It is also not a substitute for any other template in this collection.
+However, note that the base template cannot be used to arrive at the document type you need, and is not a substitute for any other template in the collection at the main repository.

 ## Prerequisites